Going through a divorce or legal separation is a complicated and overwhelming ordeal.

 When confronted with an issue, stop for a minute, take a deep breath and think about the best way to handle the situation.
 It’s ok to say, “Let me get back to you on that” or “Can we talk about that later?” so you have time to think the situation through.

-Using these three tips will help make what could be a hostile situation much more amicable.
+Using these three tips for getting a divorce will help make what could be a hostile situation much more amicable.

 Justin L. Kelsey, Esq.